Royal Charter Storm: Royal Charter shipwreck

 On the north coast of Anglesey, where the Royal Charter, a steam clipper, was approaching the end of her voyage from Melbourne to Liverpool, the wind at Point Lynas changed direction to ENE at 10 p.m. on 25 October and rose to gale force.
 By 10 p.m. the wind had reached force 10 and continued to increase, reaching force 12 by midnight.
 It continued to blow at force 12 until the afternoon of 26 October.

 The Royal Charter was driven ashore on the east coast of Anglesey just north of the village of Moelfre in the early hours of the morning of 26 October 1859, eventually being smashed to pieces against the rocks, with the loss of over 450 lives.
 The public impact of the shipwreck may be judged by the fact that Charles Dickens travelled from London to Anglesey to report on the aftermath as described in The Uncommercial Traveller.

 Consequences

 A total of 133 ships were sunk during the storm and another 90 badly damaged according to the Board of Trade records.
-The death toll was estimated at around 800, including some people killed on land by falling rocks and masonry.
+The death toll was estimated at 800, including some people killed on land by falling rocks and masonry.
 Twice as many people died in these two days as had been lost at sea around the British Isles in the whole of 1858.
 There was extensive structural damage to many buildings, with the west coast of Great Britain being most severely affected.
 The remains of the church of Saint Brynach may still be seen at Cwm-yr-Eglwys in Pembrokeshire.

 This storm had an effect on the development of the Meteorological Office as Captain Robert FitzRoy, who was in charge of the office at the time, brought in the first gale warning service in 1860 to prevent similar tragedies.